Rahsaan Noor

-Rahsaan Nur Islam (/ˈrɑːhʃɑːɑːnˈnʊr/ RAH-shaan-_-NOOR, /bn/; born 24 September 1986) is an American actor, director, and writer known for his work in the Bengali film industry.
+Rahsaan Nur Islam (রাহশান নূর ইসলাম; born September 24, 1986), known as Rahsaan Noor (/ˈrɑː(h)ʃɑːn ˈnʊər/ RAH-(h)shahn-_-NOOR), is an American actor, director, and writer known for his work in the Bengali film industry.
 He made his debut in Simanaheen (2013) and broke out to gain international recognition in 2018 for acting in and directing the commercially successful romance Bengali Beauty.

 Born and raised in Chicago, Noor began his career by acting in commercials for Bengali and Bangladeshi television.
 His first film role was a supporting character in the independent American social drama Promise Land (2013), and in another early role, he went on to star in the crime drama The Spectacular Jihad of Taz Rahim (2015).
 Noor has been credited with "putting new-age Bengali cinema on a global map," and has been further recognized by many to be "one of the great new talents of our time."

 Aside from acting, Noor played Division III college basketball at Lake Forest College.
 He is also active in social and economic development initiatives, working with BRAC (organization) as well as Muhammad Yunus to promote social business, in addition to supporting schools for underprivileged children in Dhaka and his father's ancestral home in Chandpur, Bangladesh.